kubedb/cli/docs/postgres_tutorial.md

 error: Postgres "p1" can't be paused.
 To continue delete, unset spec.doNotPause and retry.
 ```

 Now, run `kubedb edit pg p1 -n demo` to set `spec.doNotPause` to false or remove this field (which default to false).
-Then if you delete the Postgres tpr, yKubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
+Then if you delete the Postgres tpr, KubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
 In KubeDB parlance, we say that `p1` PostgreSQL database has entered into dormant state.
 This is represented by KubeDB operator by creating a matching DormantDatabase tpr.

 ```yaml
 $ kubedb delete pg -n demo p1